-While you are working your employer is required to pay contributions into your super fund (providing you satisfy the definition of an 'eligible employee' outlined below).
+While you’re working, your employer is required to pay contributions into your super fund (providing you satisfy the definition of an 'eligible employee' outlined below).
 These contributions are called the Super Guarantee (SG).
 Currently the SG rate is 9.5% of your salary.
 The rate will remain at 9.5% until 1 July 2021, when it will increase to 10%.

-Generally, you choose which super fund you would like your contributions to go into.
+Generally, you choose which super fund you’d like your contributions to go into.
 If you don’t (or can’t) make a choice, your employer will pay the money into a ‘default’ super fund.

 To be eligible to receive the SG you must be working full-time, part-time or casual and paid more than $450 (before tax) each month.
-If you are under 18, you must work more than 30 hours a week.
+If you’re under 18, you must work more than 30 hours a week.

 Accessing your super

-Super is a long term investment and is generally only meant to be accessed when you retire.
+Super is a long-term investment and is generally only meant to be accessed when you retire.
 In order to withdraw some, or all, of your super, you need to meet a condition of release, such as retirement on or after your preservation age, death, or permanent disability.
-Find out more here.
+Find out more about withdrawing your super.